FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

 ![Programmer Steno Home Position](images/programmer-steno-home.png)

-Numbers and Punctuations (when * is used with the left or/and right hand) [WORK IN PROGRESS]:
+Numbers and Punctuation (when * is used with the left or/and right hand) [WORK IN PROGRESS]:

 ![Programmer Steno Home Position](images/programmer-steno-punctuations.png)